 Know your audience: Who is in attendance?
 What’s the impact you want to make on them?
 Even at technology conferences, it’s best not to assume everyone will have the same level of knowledge, so try to find the right middle ground that will get newbies onboard but not bore the techies to tears.
 Also, don’t be afraid to let your audience know you.
 Be clear on your personal objectives for speaking, and spend a minute or two on your background and qualifications.

 Adapt your style: If you’re an executive or entrepreneur being asked about the secrets of your success, it’s more engaging to talk directly to the audience, relying more on humour and anecdote, for example, than a slide presentation.
 If you’re demonstrating a product or service, then a live feed to show it in practice is better than static slides.
-If you’re presenting data, you’ll find some useful ideas in our blog post here.

 For example, we once watched a speaker from Google perform a live search on his phone to demonstrate a new algorithm, and by showing it on a huge screen actually working in real time, he made it that much more effective.

 Prepare, rehearse.
 Then rehearse some more.
 You might think you can wing it, but even the most seasoned speakers can benefit from more practice.
 Do a dry run for friends, or film yourself and review for areas to improve upon.
 (Think of professional athletes watching match re-runs to fine-tune their performance.)
 With every practice, you become more concise and fluent, more comfortable with the material, more at ease with your own personal style.